Skip to main content

 • stage II sectoral vocational schools for learners who have finished post-reform 8-year primary schools.

-The new core curriculum for the 4-year general secondary school and the 5-year technical secondary school (established by the aforementioned Regulation of 30 January 2018) considers general education in a post-primary school as a coherent whole in curricular terms.
+The core curriculum for the 4-year general secondary school and the 5-year technical secondary school (established by the aforementioned Regulation of 30 January 2018) considers general education in a post-primary school as a coherent whole in curricular terms.
 It lays foundations for education, enabling pupils to acquire various qualifications for future employment and, subsequently, to upgrade or modify them, and thus initiating the lifelong learning process.
 General education in a general secondary school and a technical secondary school aims to:

 1. treat structured and systematic knowledge as the basis for skills development;